yikai82/course_note_DSI_AI_ML/module_1_git/how_to_Git-02-guide.md

 git remote -v
 ```

 The terminal should have the correct output as below.
-You will have upstream (point the dtxe) and origin (on your own github):
+You will have upstream (point the dtxe) and origin (on your own GitHub):
 ```bash
 origin  https://github.com/yikai82/dsi_guacamole.git (fetch)
 origin  https://github.com/yikai82/dsi_guacamole.git (push)